 How often will I need to be on campus?

-Although you may be able to undertake the majority of your study at an off campus location, you will be fully funded to make one compulsory visit to the University per year of study.
+Although you may be able to undertake the majority of your study at an off-campus location, you will be fully funded to make one compulsory visit to the University per year of study.
 This will enable you to meet your supervisory team, undertake intensive research skills training and make a start on your doctoral studies.
-You will then be invited to attend the University for annual ‘in-person’ meetings which give you the opportunity to interact with other doctoral students both socially and academically, undertake important progress meetings and carry out necessary training.
+You will then be invited to attend the University for annual meetings which will give you the opportunity to interact with other doctoral students both socially and academically, undertake important progress meetings and carry out necessary training.
 You will also generally be required to be present on campus for your viva voce.

 Am I eligible?

-Before we can offer you a place it is important that you have agreement from your potential supervisor and that they are satisfied that you will be able to undertake the PhD on an off campus basis.
+Before we can offer you a place it is important that you have agreement from your potential supervisor and that they are satisfied that you will be able to undertake the PhD on an off-campus basis.
 This may mean that slightly different entry requirements apply, such as English language and more extensive research skills training.
 Agreements will also need to be reached regarding some of the more practical aspects of undertaking the PhD in this way (for example attendance requirements, suitability of the chosen residency etc).
 It is important that arrangements are discussed early so that all parties involved know what to expect and to ensure you are able to successfully complete your studies.